 - Using this type of hull will result in a pillow that doesn’t hold its shape as well as it could.
 The flattened hulls have lost much of their rough edges; they do not grip one another as well as intact ones do.

 - Buckwheat hull pillows are not light.
-Flattened hulls are considerably more dense than intact ones and will weigh down your already hefty pillow.
+Flattened hulls are more dense than intact ones and will increase the weight your already hefty pillow.

 - They will make less noise when the pillow is moved.